Activities--HLOA volunteers at work

 Tamarack Road is a local access road.
 While the road is "dedicated to the public", it is not publicly maintained.
 Therefore the HLOA is responsible for maintenance and snow removal.

 The HLOA works together as a community to fight invasive weeds within our subdivision.
-In 2019 we published a weed guide tailored to our local area.
+In 2023 we published a revised weed guide tailored to our local area.
 In addition, the County has a list of certified spray contractors and a cost share program for weed control treatments that will cover 50% of the expense (up to $500).
 To learn more, contact the Wallowa County Vegetation Manager Andy Marcum (541) 426-4543 ext 1206, amarcum.wallowa.or.us